Airfare to Vladivostok, Russia

 Vladivostok is a city closer to Asia than Europe, and is best known as where the Trans-Siberian railway ends…or begins.
 Until the fall of the U.S.S.R. in 1991, only Soviet citizens were allowed to visit the city, and only with permission, due to the presence of the Russian Navy’s Pacific fleet.

-Finally, consider traveling on a lesser-known carrier.
-Aeroflot is the national airline.
+Aeroflot is the national airline for Russia.
 However, SAT Airlines, Siberia Airlines and other airlines also stop in Vladivostok.

 The most expensive air tickets to Vladivostok are found during peak holiday travel times, such as the summer Eurail season.
 Also be aware of national events or festivals, which can also cause ticket prices to rise.